marlenebowles/computapars/Readme.md

 yarn run storybook
 ```

-This will run storbook locally on port 5555, if you are trying to deploy a static version of the compiled storybook assets.
+This will run storybook locally on port 5555, if you are trying to deploy a static version of the compiled storybook assets.

 ```
 yarn run build-storybook
+now
 ```

 The assets in the .out directory can be placed were you host your static assets.